Monster typhoon exposes an ill-prepared Philippines

 The Philippines, no stranger to natural disasters, was unprepared for Haiyan’s fury.

-“We’re all waiting for our husbands,” said Melody Mendoza, 27, camped out with her two young sons at the convention center, which towers over the devastated coastal landscape.
+“We’re all waiting for our husbands,” said Melody Mendoza, 27, camped out with her two young sons at the convention centre, which towers over the devastated coastal landscape.

 Local officials say 10,000 people were killed in Tacloban alone.
 President Benigno Aquino told CNN the death toll from the typhoon was 2,000 to 2,500, saying “emotional drama” was behind the higher estimate.